 Dr Lines is interested in all aspects of European thought and learning from around 1250 to around 1750.
 He has particular expertise in the following:

 - The classical tradition (Aristotelianism and ancient thought more generally) in Renaissance Europe: interactions of Greek, Latin, and the vernacular

 - Renaissance intellectual history, especially ethics, politics, and science and their configuration in humanism and scholasticism

 - Institutions of culture and learning (particularly universities), with special focus on Bologna and Italy

 - Libraries and history of the book (particularly the library of Ulisse Aldrovandi)

-In addition to awards for personal research I am currently managing the following collaborative research project:
+In addition to awards for personal research he is currently managing the following collaborative research projects:

 • a Leverhulme International Network (2012–15) on 'Renaissance Conflict and Rivalries: Cultural Polemics in Europe, c.
 1300–c.
 1650', involving Warwick, the Warburg Institute, the Universities of Bonn, Leuven, Venice, and Florence, and potentially other partners